necrolyte2/beast_whip/README.md

 - beagle_optimiser: Somehow also include -beagle_order when there are 2 GPU
 - beagle_optimiser: Put time taken to generate the estimate beside each estimate
 - xmlsplit.py: Be able to specify the prefix of output files or default to the original name
+- xmlsplit.py: Needs to change all of the log file names in each file as well so they can be merged together